 With this advice from top-performing real estate professionals and expert stagers, you’ll have buyers thinking about cuddling up on the couch with a good book, hosting a game night with friends — and ready to make an offer.

 Professional home stagers and top real estate agents shared that the number one tip for staging your home is to declutter it.

+Decluttering isn’t only for books, magazines, family photos, and office accessories.
+Furniture, rugs, lamps, and curtains may also be adding to that cramped feeling.
 If you aren’t ready to part with certain items, you can pack them up and store them.
-But the key here is to narrow down the items in your living room to make it feel fresh, clean, and open.
+The key here is to narrow down the items in your living room to make it feel fresh, clean, and open.

 Once you have pared down the items in your living or family room, you can put what’s left on display and allow it to shine.

-You could hire a professional cleaning service to make your life easier, but with a few dedicated hours, you can get the job done without spending a fortune.
+After decluttering, it’s time to deep clean your living room.
+You could hire a professional cleaning service to make your life easier, but with a few dedicated hours, you can get the job done yourself without spending the extra money.

 Floors: Floors in the living room, like every other room in your home, should be spotless during a showing.
 How you clean them will depend on the surface.
 For carpet, you’ll need to vacuum and rent or borrow a steam cleaner to lift away as much dirt as possible.